cyclus/cyclus.github.com/source/arche/tutorial/state_var.rst

 Build and Install the Modified Module
 ---------------------------------------

-To rebuild and reinstall this module, just issue the same command as before:
+To rebuild, reinstall, and test this module, just issue the same command as before:

 .. code-block:: bash

     $ ./install.py
+    $ Storage_unit_tests

 Modifying the Input File
 -------------------------